googleapis/api-linter/docs/rules/core/0133-http-uri-parent.md

   summary: Create methods must map the parent field to the URI.
 ---

-# Get methods: Request message
+# Create methods: HTTP URI parent field

-This rule enforces that all `Create` RPCs map the `name` field to the HTTP URI, as mandated in [AIP-133][].
+This rule enforces that all `Create` RPCs contain the `parent` field to the HTTP URI, as mandated in [AIP-133][].

 ## Details